sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Relink File Extension](images/relinkFileExtension.png)

 ### Usage
 1. Select any linked files, and run this script.
-If no file is selected, it replaces all files in the document.
+If no files are selected, it replaces all files in the document.
 2. Enter an extension.

 > [!WARNING]